CharlieHasAHeart/AlltimeOps/.docs/prd.md

 ### SC-003: First Value Path

-A technically capable user can understand the first-value path: add server, receive signal, create incident, generate diagnosis, notify, and run safe diagnostic action.
+A technically capable user can complete the first-value path: open app, add server, create test signal, and see a signal or incident result without configuring enterprise providers.

 ### SC-004: Closed Loop Demo